k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

    ![](images/web/03_ai_select_schema.png)

-   > You can see which schemas were selected, even without opening the select list again, by mouse hoover
+   > In order to see the selected schema(s), you can simply mouse hoover over *Selected Schemas* (no need to reopen the select list).
    >
    > ![](images/web/03_ai_selected_schema.png)